 A Vatican astronomer presents various theories about the Star of Bethlehem - but should we be preoccupied with calculations and planetary conjunctions?

-How can our understanding of Matthew's account of Jesus's last words to his disciples - through which Jesus speaks to the Church today - lead us to a renewed appreciation of the rest of the gospel?
+How can Matthew's account of Jesus's last words to his disciples - words through which Jesus continues to speak to the Church today - lead us to a renewed appreciation of the rest of the gospel?

 Type any words in the box below to search Thinking Faith for content containing those words, or tick the ‘author’ box and type in the name of any Thinking Faith author to find all of his or her articles and reviews.
 You can also narrow your search by selecting a category from the dropdown menu.